Jiali-Lisa/Eerie-Themed_Unity_Game_Project/README.md

 - Developed seamless scene transitions to ensure a smooth and immersive gameplay experience.

 ## Gameplay Link
-THr game can be played on browser visa this link: https://yiiingjl.itch.io/me
+The game can be played on browser visa this link: https://yiiingjl.itch.io/me

 <p align="center">